rebeccaleighfoster/AnneLewisFull-Stack-Dev-Exercise/README.md

-# ALS Full Stack Developer Exercise
+# ALS Full Stack Developer Exercise 2

-In this repo, `index.html` is a simple, single-page React.js app.

-The app reads in a JSON file of “user cards.”
-The goal is to extract information for each user from this JSON and display the information in an HTML table as shown below.

-![Completed Project Reference][screenshot]

-Your task is to clone this repo and complete the `Body` component to display the data in the table body.
-Most of the React code is already written for you.

-It's OK if you have not worked in React before.
-Learning as you go is something this job will require plenty of.
-If you are unfamiliar with React, please refer to [this document][react components and props]  for help understanding “components” and “props” in particular.

-[screenshot]: ./docs/reference.png "Completed Project Reference"
-[react components and props]: https://reactjs.org/docs/components-and-props.html
+## Description

+This program uses React to read a JSON file of "user cards".
+It extracts the information from the JSON file by passing the data down parent components to the child component "Body" using props.
+It then iterates over the data using the .map() function to display the name, username, phone and email in the table.

+## Installation

+To use this program, simply clone the repo and load the HTML file into your client.